hjnasd/sd-model-preview-xd/README.md

 2. Paste `https://github.com/CurtisDS/sd-model-preview-xd` into the url box.
 3. Click Install
 4. From the Installed tab click apply and restart[^2].
-5. Put `.html`[^3], `.md`[^3], `.txt`, `.png`, `.webp`, and/or `.jpg`/`.jpeg` files in the same directory as your models, or a subfolder.
+5. Put `.html`[^3], `.md`[^3], `.txt`, `.png`, `.webp`, `.jpg`/`.jpeg`, and/or `.tags`[^4] files in the same directory as your models, or a subfolder.
 Make sure to name the files the same as your model.
 You may append something after the name of the model and it will still work ([See: Name Matching Rules](#name-matching-rules)).
 You can have multiple images for a single model, but only one markdown, text, or html file.
 You can also mix and match any of the preview files except for HTML files, if the extension finds an html file it will only show the html file.

 [^2]: If you run into issues after first install you may need to fully shutdown and rerun the webui-user.bat after you install the extension.
 [^3]: HTML and Markdown files will not support linking to files or images outside of the Automatic1111 directory.
 If you cannot keep linked files within the install directory upload them to the internet and link to them remotely.
+[^4]: A `.tags` file is just a text file containing words that you want to use for searching for the associated model.
+It is suggested you format this as a list of hashtags.
+For example: `"#anime #sfw #mix #high_quality"`.
+However there is no required format.
+A search will match as long as the search text appears anywhere in the file.

 ***Note**: If you are using symlinks or otherwise changing the default model directories [click here for information](#changing-default-directories)*